-- 11.1 Rising prices are inflationary only if expectations remain buoyant.
+- 20801 Rising prices are inflationary only if expectations remain buoyant.
 Only falling demand can genuinely exert downward pressure.
-Any arbitrary control must inevitably be counter-productive. - 11.2 Incomes will tend to be stabilised by the combined effect of the progressive tax rates proposed in 7.5.1 above and the National Income (see SOCIAL WELFARE).
-Wage claims will be inhibited, yet individual security and bargaining power will be safeguarded. - 11.3 Taxes on income and wealth enable crude limits to be set on net incomes, but do little to establish equity, or to protect those without bargaining power in the main body of the economy.
-Some system of guidelines is required to assist in evaluating appropriate levels of pay, particularly in the public service. - 11.4 In the short term urgent steps are needed to curb wages and inflation. - 11.5 The Ecology Party would introduce as an urgent measure a statutory incomes policy.
+Any arbitrary control may tend to be counter-productive. - 20802 Incomes will tend to be stabilised by the combined effect of the progressive tax rates proposed in 20451 above and the National Income (see SOCIAL WELFARE).
+Wage claims will be inhibited, yet individual security and bargaining power will be safeguarded.

+20803 Taxes on income and wealth enable crude limits to be set on net incomes, but do little to establish equity, or to protect those without bargaining power in the main body of the economy.
+Some system of guidelines is required to assist in evaluating appropriate levels of pay, particularly in the public service.
+20804 In the short term urgent steps are needed to curb wages and inflation.

+- 20805 The Ecology Party would introduce as an urgent measure a statutory incomes policy.
 This would limit pay awards to an amount less than the rise in the retail Price Index by an amount stipulated by the government and depending on the current economic situation.
-If awards were made in excess of these the excess would be "clawed back" through the tax system. - 11.6 In order to ameliorate the ill effects of inflation, threshold agreements would be allowable provided they fell within the overall criteria.
+If awards were made in excess of these the excess would be "clawed back" through the tax system. - In order to ameliorate the ill effects of inflation, threshold agreements would be allowable provided they fell within the overall criteria.
 Many people, such as pensioners, would depend entirely on the National Income.
-This would be subject to regular reviews. - 11.7 A pay Board would be re-established with a brief to review all salaries and wages with a view to building up over the years a framework to act as a guide in negotiating wages and salaries.
-This would amount to a national job evaluation scheme based on points allocated for various features such as economic and social significance of job, working conditions, educational requirements, etc. and would enable jobs to be slotted into broad bands with weighing factors for different areas. - 11.8 The Prices Commission should remain in existence to provide a controlling influence on prices, but it must develop its system so as to cut down the delays in giving agreement to price changes.
+This would be subject to regular reviews. - A Pay Board would be re-established with a brief to review all salaries and wages with a view to building up over the years a framework to act as a guide in negotiating wages and salaries.
+This would amount to a national job evaluation scheme based on points allocated for various features such as economic and social significance of job, working conditions, educational requirements, etc. and would enable jobs to be slotted into broad bands with weighing factors for different areas.

+The Prices Commission should remain in existence to provide a controlling influence on prices, but it must develop its system so as to cut down the delays in giving agreement to price changes.
 The factors allowable for price changes also need to be widened in order to improve profitability.